The Arizer Solo is one of the most popular portable vaporizers ever made. It is one of my personal favorites and there are good reasons for that.

 The Solo II seems to be heating up a lot quicker than the Solo.
 I timed them both and the Solo heated up to the maximum temperature of 210°C in 1 minute and 41 seconds, while the Solo II was up to its maximum temperature of 220°C in just over 32 seconds.

-Very impressive, although in all fairness my Solo is obviously a lot older than my Solo II and the battery have been used significantly more.
+Very impressive, although in all fairness my Solo is obviously a lot older than my Solo II and the battery has been used significantly more.
 I consider the 1:42 heat up time still pretty good however the Solo II is surely incredibly fast.

 The battery capacities are very similar, although the Solo II does last longer.
 The Solo already had an unmatched battery life, but with the extra juice in the Solo II, it lasts for just about 3 hours of vaping time.
 One very practical change in the Solo II is the position of the charging port of the device.